devops329/devops/instruction/gitHubReleases/gitHubReleases.md

 ![Create release](createRelease.png)

-This will create the release and also associate it with any artifacts that exist on the commit that was tagged as well as display the release on the repositories main page.
+This will create the release and also associate it with any artifacts that exist on the commit that was tagged as well as display the release on the repository's main page.

 ![Manual release creation](manualReleaseCreation.png)